Enoch-H-Kang/DDC-DPT/Readme2.md

   Reinforcement learning can then be applied to this augmented data.
 We will add a discussion on this in the paper.

 - **Statistical Inference:**
+  Great point.
 We will address this in the next draft, as our theoretical results can be refined into a finite-sample bound, rather than solely providing an asymptotic rate.

 - **Computation Time & Properties:**
   In addition to providing the finite-sample bound for sample complexity analysis, we will add average computation times for all methods to the experimental section in the revision.

 - **Connections to Econ Literature:**
   Thank you for these excellent references.
-We will incorporate a discussion comparing the spirit of our approach (computational efficiency, avoiding explicit transition modeling) to these important econometric methods in the revised manuscript.
+We will incorporate them in the revised manuscript.

 - **Misspecified Transitions/Beliefs, Heterogeneity, Games:**
-  We agree these are highly relevant and interesting extensions and references.
+  We agree that these are highly relevant and interesting extensions.
 We will mention them.

 ---